SolidDigital/masseuse/templates/README.template.md

 Masseuse is a Backbone helper library that uses RequireJS AMDs.

-Masseuse is functional, and documentation and tests are being fleshed out.

 Masseuse does the following:

 1. Adds lifecycle methods to Views that are optionally async using jQuery promises.